California man bound over on drug trafficking charge

 ■ A South Lake Tahoe man was taken into custody on Friday morning on several possession of stolen property and drug charges.

 Brett M. Bell, 30, was arrested at Harvey's in Stateline at 7:28 a.m.

 Charges include five separate counts of possession of stolen property, possession of burglary tools, possession of a controlled substance.

-According to the sheriff's report, Belle was sitting on the sidewalk and when he saw the deputy drive by, he packed up his stuff and started to walk away.
+According to the sheriff's report, Bell was sitting on the sidewalk and when he saw the deputy drive by, he packed up his stuff and started to walk away.

 ■ A Kingsbury man was arrested Sunday evening on charges of domestic battery and coercion.

 Brian C. Blair, 43, was arrested after deputies arrived at his Tramway Drive home.

 According to the Sheriff's Office he took the phone away when the victim tried to call 911.
 Two children were there and witnessed the incident.
 Information about it was forwarded to Child Protective Services.